 M.Psych.
 Forensic (Monash), B.A.
 (Psych.), Dip.Ed.Psych.
-(Monash), M.A.Ps.S., F.A.I.M., F.M.I.P.C
+(Monash), M.A.Ps.S., F.C.H.P, F.C.F.P, F.A.I.M., F.I M.& L, F.M.I.P.C

 Inaugural Forensic Psychology Masters Graduate, Monash University 1994

-Psychology Board of Australia Registration No: PSY0001118794,
+Psychology Board of Australia Registration

-Member of the Australian Psychological Society,
+Member of the Australian Psychological Society.

-Member of the Australian College of Forensic Psychologists,
+Fellow of the Australian College of Forensic Psychologists,

-Member of the Australian College of Health Psychologists.
+Fellow Australian College of Health Psychologists

-Member Australasian Society for Traumatic Stress Studies,
+Member of Australasian Society for Traumatic Stress Studies.

-Member of the Victorian Psychosexual Society
+Member Victorian Psychosexual Association.